(previously known as Euryplaca ocellifera)

 The caterpillars pupate in their case.

-The adult moth has pale brown wings, with a large dark spot near the middle of each forewing.
+The adult moth has pale brown wings, each with some variable dark markings including a large dark spot, sometimes round, sometimes like a filled-in figure '8', near the middle of each forewing.
+The antennae are noticeably banded.
 It has a wingspan of about 1.5 cms.

 The species has been found in: